paolonappi/pn-docker-spring-aks-exercise-it-academy/README.md

 1. Docker is installed on your machine

-2. You have access to an Azure Subscription
+2. You have access to an Azure Subscription, someone created for your the AKS Kubernetes cluster and ECR Docker registry

 Exercise Steps